eclipse-hono/hono/site/content/deployment/kubernetes.md

 ### Undeploying Hono

-To undeploy a Hono instance that has been deployed using Helm's Tiller service, run
+To undeploy a Hono instance that has been deployed using Helm's Tiller service, run:

 ~~~sh
 # in directory: hono/deploy/